 New study on children and apes gives clues to how humans became right-handed

-A predominance to be right-handed is not a uniquely human trait but one shared by great apes, according to new research by a Sussex cognitive psychologist.
+A predominance to be right-handed is not a uniquely human trait but one shared by great apes, according to new research by a leading cognitive psychologist.

-Dr Gillian Forrester, a visiting fellow in psychology, analysed hand actions directed towards either objects or individuals in chimpanzees, gorillas and children, and found that all three species are right-handed for actions to objects, but not for actions directed to individuals.
+Dr Gillian Forrester, a visiting fellow in psychology at the University of Sussex and a senior lecturer in psychology at the University of Westminster, analysed hand actions directed towards either objects or individuals in chimpanzees, gorillas and children, and found that all three species are right-handed for actions to objects, but not for actions directed to individuals.

 The results of her three separate studies support a theory that human right-handedness, a feature of 90 per cent of the population, is a trait developed through tool use that was inherited from an ancestor common to both humans and great apes.